cgalmenartest/node/INSTALL.md

     initdb /usr/local/var/postgresql

-Once you're done install you'll see two options:
+Once you're done installing you'll see two options:
     Success.
 You can now start the database server using:

     postgres -D /usr/local/var/postgresql
     or
     pg_ctl -D /usr/local/var/postgresql -l logfile start

+When you run either of these commands it will start running the server.
+It's best to choose the first choice so if you work on a different tab in your terminal the server will keep running.

     createdb midas